-With teacher bashing all the rage these days, we thought we’d show what teachers are actually facing when they step into the classroom each day.
-In no particular order, here are the top eight challenges facing educators this year:
+With teacher bashing all the rage these days, we thought we’d show what educators are actually confronting when they step into the classroom each day.
+In no particular order, here are the top eight challenges teachers face:

 1. All those kids!!